fieldtrip/website/tutorial/cluster_permutation_freq.md

 We first select equal-length non-overlapping time intervals in the activation and the baseline period.
 For the activation period we choose [0.6 1.6], the time interval from 0.6 to 1.6 seconds after stimulus onset.
 We will again focus on the power in the beta band (around 20 Hz).
 And for the baseline period we choose [-1 0], the time interval from 1 to 0 seconds before stimulus onset.

 We now calculate the TFRs for the activation and the baseline period.
-We use again the preprocessed dataFIC (see above or download from [ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/cluster_permutation_freq/dataFIC.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/cluster_permutation_freq/dataFIC.mat)).
+We use again the preprocessed dataFIC (see above or download [dataFIC.mat](https://download.fieldtriptoolbox.org/tutorial/cluster_permutation_freq/dataFIC.mat)).

     load dataFIC